Fergui/m2m-api/README.rst

   from api import M2M
   m2m = M2M(username, token)

-If a token is used, the token is stored in config file and reused if no parameters are provided in the next calls.
+If a token is used, the token is stored in the config file and reused if no arguments are provided in the next calls.
+Arguments have higher priority than the config file.
+So, if you want to login using a password or a different username, use the arguments or delete the existing config file.

 By default, the stable version of the M2M USGS API is used.
 To use another version, one can define *version* as a string doing: